qpliu/esolang/denver/README.md

 sender, otherwise, the bit of input is 0 and the input thread sends the sender to the sender.

-There is no guaranteed order if multiple threads send to the input thread.
+There is no guaranteed ordering if multiple threads send to the input thread.

 ### Output thread
 The output thread never sends any messages.
 If it receives `null`, a 0 bit is output.
 If it receives anything else, a 1 bit is output.

-There is no guaranteed order if multiple threads send to the output thread.
+There is no guaranteed ordering if multiple threads send to the output thread.

 Examples